binchensun/fasr-webpage/content/authors/pzhang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Team Members
+  - Postdoctoral Fellows
 ---

-Dr. Pascal Saint-Hilaire is a Research Physicist at the Space Sciences Laboratory, University of California at Berkeley.
+Dr. Peijin Zhang is an NASA Living-with-a-Star Jack Eddy Postdoctoral Fellow at the University Corporations for Atmospheric Research, hosted by the New Jersey Institute of Technology.